-There is a more restrictive version of echelon form which will be useful.
+There is a more restrictive version of echelon form that will be useful.

 Definition.
-A matrix is in reduced echelon form if
+A matrix in echelon form is reduced if

-- 1. The matrix is in echelon form.

-- 2. Each nonzero row has leading entry 1.

-- 3. The leading 1 in each nonzero row is the only nonzero number in its column.
+- (R1) Each nonzero row has leading entry 1. - (R2) The leading 1 in each nonzero row is the only nonzero number in its column.